Week 4: Living in Barcelona

 To help prepare you for this incredible journey of living abroad, we have provided you with all the necessary information and tips for living in Barcelona.
 Ranging from the differences in private and public healthcare in Spain to the costs of living in Barcelona.

 Do you want to know all the best tips for everything related to living in Barcelona?
 Then keep on reading!

 So you’ve decided to move to Barcelona, the city that has it all, but there’s still one question on your mind… ‘How expensive is it to live here?’

 The overall cost of living in Barcelona is considered lower than in other big cities in Europe.
 Generally, living costs in Barcelona are reasonable, though, your cost of living will depend on your lifestyle.
-We’ve collected some helpful information that can provide a reliable indication of the average costs of the day-to-day things you will need to spend in the Catalan capital.
+We’ve collected some helpful information in the blog below, that can provide a reliable indication of the average costs of the day-to-day things you will need to spend in the Catalan capital.